Jamzieeeee/OandX/README.md

 ## Data Model

-I decided to use an 1 dimentional array to represent the board.
+I decided to use a one-dimensional array to represent the board.
 This was a choice made by the author of the original code I based my design on.

 This code only picked computer moves at random.
 I implemented my additional difficulty levels and randomising the starting player on top of it, as well as fixing some bugs and tidying some functions.